andyaiken/forgesteel/to do.md

 * Adventure Builder:
   * Allow subplots
 * Encounter Builder:
+  * Encounters should pull in monsters, rather than storing monster / group IDs
   * Set number of squares for per-square terrain
   * Use encounter templates
   * Auto-create encounters